McKnight Foundation Background

 The McKnight Foundation seeks to improve the quality of life for present and future generations through grantmaking, collaboration, and encouragement of strategic policy reform.

 The Foundation makes grants in support of regional economic and community development, Minnesota’s arts and artists, early literacy, youth development, Midwest climate and energy, Mississippi River water quality, neuroscience and international crop research, and community-building in Southeast Asia.

 For more than 60 years, its primary geographic focus has been the state of Minnesota.

 The Foundation was established in Minneapolis in 1953 by William L. McKnight and his wife, Maude L. McKnight.
 One of the early leaders of 3M, William L. McKnight rose from assistant bookkeeper to president and CEO in a career that spanned 59 years, from 1907 to 1966.
 The McKnight Foundation, however, is an independent private philanthropic organization; it is not affiliated with the 3M Company.

 In 1974, shortly after his wife's death, William L. McKnight asked their only child, Virginia McKnight Binger, to lead the Foundation.
 Working with Russell Ewald as executive director, Mrs. Binger established the formal grantmaking program and community-based approach that remain the Foundation's legacy today.
-In 2012, Ted Staryk was elected chair of the board of directors, succeeding Robert J. Struyk and becoming the Foundation's sixth chair since it was established in 1953.
+In 2015, Meghan Binger Brown was elected chair of the board of directors, succeeding Ted Staryk and becoming the Foundation's seventh chair since it was established in 1953.